BariBariGood/SCAI-JAM/README.md

 ## Maze Layout

-The maze layout is a 20x20 grid with an invisible border, making it effectively a 22x22 grid.
-The edges are treated as solid walls to prevent players from moving out of bounds.
+The maze layout is a 20x20 grid with an invisible border.

 ### Example Layout
 ```python